 In creating our 10-step monthly budgeting series, we aimed to keep it brief and straightforward so as not to overwhelm first-time budgeting folks.

 We’ve poured a little bit of our experience into every series post from 1 to 10, and we hope that you too can benefit from the perks a budget offers your mind, body and soul, not to mention your bank account.

 Organizing Your Budget Information

 This part of the budget will be busy because you have to locate all of your financial information.

-You know all those bills you have in a shoe box or in the “junk drawer” it’s time to fish out those paper critters and get organizing.
+You know, all those bills you have in a shoebox or the “junk drawer,” it’s time to fish out those paper critters and get organizing.

-Gathering All The Information
+Gathering Your Budgeting Information

 - Locating all bills including credit cards!
 Anyone you owe money to including the mortgage/rent.

 - Organizing bills into piles by date ie: Rogers, Union Gas, Hydro, Reliance or finding data from logging into the respective websites